Denmark and the euro: European Monetary System and pre-euro monetary co-operation

-The next step for European monetary integration was the entrance into the third stage of the EMU with the adoption of the Euro.
-Denmark would not enter the third phase of the EMU with the other EU countries due to the opt-out of the EMU and would therefore not adopt the common currency.
-In 1998 Denmark entered an agreement with the EU about participating in the Exchange Rate Mechanism II with a narrow fluctuation band of +/- 2.25 pct instead of the +/- 15pct which is the standard fluctuation band in the mechanism.
-This agreement was negotiated and finalised in the ECOFIN Council 25–27 September 1998.
-The main difference between ERM and ERM II is that the currencies participating in the ERM II system are no longer linked to bilateral parities with other participating currencies as they were in the original ERM system, but instead linked to the Euro.
+As the Danish people did not vote in favour of the 1992 Treaty, it did not adopt the euro, However, in 1998 Denmark agreed to participate in Exchange Rate Mechanism II with a narrow fluctuation band of ± 2.25% (instead of the ± 15%, which is the standard fluctuation band in the mechanism).
+The agreement was negotiated and finalised in the ECOFIN Council 25–27 September 1998.
+The difference between ERM and ERM II is that the currencies participating in ERM II are no longer linked to bilateral parities with other participating currencies as they were in the original ERM system, but rather they are pegged to the euro instead.